 - Appeal: On the basis of an appeal, the employee will need to write back on the four grounds of appeal within five days unless the company’s appeal process allows for further delay.

 If you’d like to apply this methodology on a gular basis, download this free infographic.

 What does the law say?

-Likewise, to pursuing any legal case, there will always be the opportunity for claims to be brought against you.
+Likewise, when pursuing any legal case, there will always be the opportunity for claims to be brought against you.
 As an employer, it’s crucial to understand some of the different policies that can be applied in scenarios such as malingering.

-Unfair Dismissal: This occurs when an employee is dismissed from their job but does not comply with one of the five reasons of fair dismissal (conducts, capabilities, redundancy, statutory legality or another substantial reason).
+Unfair Dismissal: This occurs when an employee is dismissed from their job but does not comply with one of the five reasons for fair dismissal (conducts, capabilities, redundancy, statutory legality or another substantial reason).

 Constructive dismissal: Taking place when an employer has not delivered their duty of care and committed a serious breach of contract, forcing an employee to resign or leave their job.

 Disability Discrimination: If an employee is falsely accused of malingering or was actually off due to their mental ill-health, the employee could file for sections 13 (direct discrimination), 15 (discrimination arising as a consequence of a person’s disability and 19 (indirect discrimination).

 After speaking with the Founder of PsycHR, Helen Pericelous, she stated “Most of us HR professionals are not medical experts, and even if we are, we should not act in the capacity of a medical professional.
 So, never assume you know the symptoms or extent of the absent employee’s abilities because this can be a very risky approach.”

 We must remember that no matter how serious an allegation is, we must protect, safeguard and follow the right procedures to take care of an employee’s wellbeing.
 Although, after dismissal, the duty of care ceases to be a requirement, the state of someone’s mental health during and after dismissal should remain a priority.